 The main advantages of this technology are:

-- We can stop the generation of electricity on the basis of requirement.
+- We can stop the generation of electricity based on the requirement.

 - It gives a constant power supply.